 Definition 1

-Neutralisation Measures means measures that remove from the atmosphere and permanently store [a Company's] Residual Emissions [after it has achieved its [Long-Term Science-Based Target]].
+Neutralisation Measures means measures that remove [a Company’s] Residual Emissions from the atmosphere and permanently store [after [the Company] has achieved its [Long-Term Science-Based Target]] such GHG Emissions.

 Drafting notes and guidance

-Neutralisation measures refer to the removal and permanent storage of greenhouse gases from the atmosphere.
-An example of a neutralisation measure is the use of Carbon Capture and Storage technology.
+Neutralisation measures refer to the removal and permanent storage of greenhouse gases from the atmosphere to reduce and balance the carbon footprint of a company or organisation.
+Examples of neutralisation measures include the use of Carbon Capture and Storage or Carbon Capture Usage and Storage technology.

-Mitigation Hierarchy A company's decarbonisation strategy must take into account the mitigation hierarchy.
-Its first priority is to implement measures that reduce greenhouse gas emissions.
+A company’s decarbonisation strategy must take into account the mitigation hierarchy.
+Its first priority is to implement measures that reduce greenhouse gas emissions in its value chain.
 Neutralisation measures should be implemented only after a company has made all reasonable efforts to reduce its emissions.
-See also the EU's Carbon Capture and Storage (CCS) Directive (2009/31/EC), which states that the development of CCS technology should not lead to a reduction of efforts to support energy saving policies and renewable energy.
+See also the EU’s Carbon Capture and Storage (CCS) Directive (2009/31/EC), which states that the development of CCS technology should not lead to a reduction of efforts to support energy saving policies and renewable energy.

-Like for Like In implementing neutralisation measures, companies should consider whether the measure is appropriate for the source of their emissions (e.g. fossil or biological).
+In implementing neutralisation measures, companies should consider whether the measure is appropriate for the source of their emissions (for example, fossil or biological).
 For more information, see Fossil and biological carbon: a tonne is not a tonne.

 Is this page useful?